-Lining your walls with lining paper before you hang wallpaper is key to getting a smooth finish for your walls or ceiling, to prepare them for either painting or wallpapering over.
+Lining your walls with lining paper before you hang wallpaper is key to a smooth finish for your walls or ceiling.
 Lining paper can help to:

 In this guide we’ll explain how to;

 When shopping for lining paper there are a number of things to consider, to get the most suitable type of lining paper for your project.